max-mapper/art-of-node/readme.md

 In addition to `fs` and network modules there are a number of other base modules in node core.
 There is a module for asynchronously resolving DNS queries called `dns`, a module for getting OS specific information like the tmpdir location called `os`, a module for allocating binary chunks of memory called `buffer`, some modules for parsing urls and paths (`url, `querystring`, `path`), etc. Most if not all of the modules in node core are there to support nodes main use case: writing fast programs that talk to file systems or networks.

 The aforementioned patterns that are used in node core are: callbacks, events, streams and modules.
+If you learn how these four things work then you will be able to go into any module in node core and have a basic understanding about how to interface with it.

 ## Callbacks

+This is the most important topic to understand if you want to understand how to use node.
+Nearly everything in node uses callbacks.
+They weren't invented by node, they are just a particularly useful way to use JavaScript functions.

-Callbacks are just functions that are executed asynchronously, or at a later time.
+Callbacks are functions that are executed asynchronously, or at a later time.
 Instead of the code reading top to bottom procedurally, async programs may execute different functions at different times based on the order and speed that earlier functions like http requests or file system reads happen.

 The difference can be confusing since determining if a function is asynchronous or not depends a lot on context.
 Here is a simple synchronous example: